ritusantra/ritusantra/README.md

 ### Hi, I’m Ritu 👋

-I'm a recent graduate and working at Cognizant as Programmer Analyst Trainee
+I'm a recent graduate and working at Cognizant as Programmer Analyst.

 ### I’m interested in 👀